Financial support for businesses and self employed

 Job support for businesses who are facing lower demand due to COVID-19

 The Job Support Scheme, which was due to start on 1 November 2020, has been postponed as the Coronavirus Job Retention Scheme is being extended until December.
+Find out more about the Coronavirus Job Retention Scheme on the Government's website.

 The scheme will run for six months.